bluesky/bluesky/doc/source/tutorial.rst

     |         3 | 12:40:39.7 |      3.000 |      0.011 |

 At this point we decide to hit **Ctrl+C** (SIGINT).
 The RunEngine will catch this signal and react like so.
+We will examine this output piece by piece.

 .. code-block:: none